A Closer Look at the Rasmussen University – Ocala Campus

 How is the Ocala campus involved in the local community?

 The Ocala community is really special.
 It’s a small, close-knit community with a diverse population.
 “We are so intertwined with our community and have many close partnerships with hospitals and healthcare facilities in the area,” says Beasley.
 The Ocala campus has clinical partnerships across five counties and upholds strong relationships with Florida Hospital Ocala, Ocala Regional Medical Center, West Marion Community Hospital and The Villages Health system.
-Being a clinical partner of the campus, The Villages Health system has hired many Rasmussen College graduates.
+Being a clinical partner of the campus, The Villages Health system has hired many Rasmussen University graduates.
 “It’s a two-way relationship with some of these healthcare systems; they hire our graduates and we allow them to utilize our facilities and labs to help develop and improve the skill sets of their employees,” Beasley says.

-To the core, Rasmussen College is dedicated to global enrichment and meeting the evolving needs of their diverse communities.
+To the core, Rasmussen University is dedicated to global enrichment and meeting the evolving needs of their diverse communities.
 The staff and faculty of the Ocala campus support this greater mission by volunteering with community partners on an ongoing basis.
 “I enjoy coming to work every single day and investing into other people’s futures.
 The work we do to help improve people’s lives ultimately helps our community grow and thrive,” says Beasley.
 “Our faculty and staff are here for students when they need that extra support.”

 Quick facts about the Ocala campus: